top of page

 6. Tortie/Tortoiseshell (mixed colour patches)

+Some cat associations also recognize cinnamon and fawn.
 All these colours can appear as solid points or lynx points (tabby).
+Notably, all traditional purebred Ragdolls have blue eyes.

-The 5 most popular Ragdoll Patterns are:
+The 5 Most Popular Ragdoll Patterns

 Ragdolls appear in five distinct patterns: